nhayward/revpit/user/pages/03.annual-contest/02.how-to-submit/default.md

 #### Step 2: Choose your editors.
 Browse the participating [editor bios and MSWLs](https://reviseresub.com/editors) and select your top THREE choices.

 We also have an accessible spreadsheet that breaks down which age categories and genres the editors are accepting to help you narrow down your choices.
-You can access the Editor MSWL spreadsheet soon.
+You can access the [Editor MSWL spreadsheet](https://www.reviseresub.com/annual-contest/editor-mswl-spreadsheet) here.

 #### Step 3: Fill in the blanks with your author information.
  * Your name (short answer)